 Petros Babasikas

 T 416-946-0642

 Babasikas has taught architecture and urbanism at the University of Patras in Greece.
-He is associate member of IADAS and vice-Chair of UWC Greece.
-He holds a BA in Architecture and Comparative Literature from Columbia University and an MArch from Princeton University.
+He is an associate member of IADAS and vice-chair of UWC Greece.
+He holds a Bachelor of Arts in Architecture and Comparative Literature from Columbia University and a Master of Architecture from Princeton University.

+Petros Babasikas